- Learning at Yale

 An applicant’s testing history provides useful contextual information to the admissions committee.
 With a full testing history, the committee is able to look at a student's highest officially reported score on each section of the SAT, the highest individual SAT Subject Tests, and/or the highest ACT Plus Writing composite score.

 Yes.
-As long as you provide a complete set of score reports from one testing agency (either the College Board or ACT, Inc.), you are not required to report scores from both.
-You can choose to report either all of your SAT results (both SAT and SAT Subject Tests) or all of your ACT results.
-If you want us to have any scores from both the College Board and ACT, Inc., you must report all scores from both testing agencies.
+As long as you provide a complete set of score reports from one testing agency (either the College Board or ACT), you are not required to report scores from both.
+You can choose to report either all of your SAT results (both SAT and any SAT Subject Tests you have taken) or all of your ACT results.
+If you want us to have any scores from both the College Board and ACT, you must report all scores from both testing agencies.

 How should I complete the online Common Application ‘Tests’ section if some of the colleges to which I’m applying allow me to withhold some of my scores and others, such as Yale, do not?

 Follow the instructions in the testing section of the Common Application, which asks you to report some, but not all, of your scores.
 Then, have the College Board and/or ACT send Yale a complete set of your official scores.

 I have taken the AMC, AIME, or participated in academic Olympiads.
 Does Yale want to know my scores?
 Where should I report this information?

 If you have taken part in external examinations such as the AMC, AIME, or academic Olympiads, please self-report your scores either in the Activities section of your Common Application or in the Additional Information section (found within the Writing section of the Common Application).

 Must I submit an official report for Advanced Placement (AP) or International Baccalaureate (IB) test results?

 No. You may self-report AP or IB scores in the spaces provided on the Common Application.
 Only students who ultimately enroll at Yale and choose to apply for acceleration credit will need to submit an official score report.